scitran/core/CONTRIBUTING.md

 ### Commit Messages
 1. The subject line should be a phrase describing the commit and limited to 50 characters
-1. The subject line should be as specific as possible, e.g. "Add new API resource for user api keys" not "Updated authentication.
+1. The subject line should be as specific as possible, e.g. "Add new API resource for user API keys", rather than "Update authentication".

 ## Adding an API Resource
 ### Design Resource